Tools

 6. Data Subject Rights

-6.1 Taking into account the nature of the Processing, Processor shall assist Subscriber by implementing appropriate technical and organisational measures, insofar as this is possible, for the fulfilment of Subscriber obligations, as reasonably understood by Subscriber, to respond to requests to exercise Data Subject rights under the Data Protection Laws.
+6.1 Taking into account the nature of the Processing, Processor shall assist Subscriber by implementing appropriate technical and organizational measures, insofar as this is possible, for the fulfillment of the Subscriber obligations, as reasonably understood by Subscriber, to respond to requests to exercise Data Subject rights under the Data Protection Laws.

 6.2 Processor shall: